oomph-lib/oomph-lib/CONTRIBUTING.md

 will need to pass their names to the `clang-format` command and also specify the `-i` and `--style=file` flags.
-These flags specify that the formatting should be performed "in-place" and using the style specification provided in the `.clang-format` file, respectively.
+These flags specify that the formatting should be performed "in-place" and using the style specification provided in the `.clang-format` file (which should be located in one of the parent directories of the source file), respectively.
 For example, to format two files named `file1.cc` and `file2.cc`, use the following:
 ```bash
 >>> clang-format -i --style=file file1.cc file2.cc